Roof Repair Guide

 How Long Does It Take to Repair a Roof?

-The time it takes will not only depend on the type of roof repair that is taking place but also on the extent of the damage and the ease of access to the roof.
 If there is a lot of damage and the roof is difficult to get to, the job will take much longer than average.

 Most small roof repairs, such as changing a roof tile or a roof leak repair, can be completed within a few hours.
-You can usually expect these jobs to take 0.5-1 day to complete.

 Building Regulations or Planning Permission Approval for Roof Repairs

-You won't usually need to worry about planning permission regarding repairs or replacements on your roof.
-However, the work must adhere to the following:
+You won't usually need to worry about planning permission regarding repairs or replacements on your roof, as it typically falls under permitted development.

-- Alterations can't be any higher than the existing highest part of the roof
+- Alterations can't be any higher than the existing highest part of the roof.

-- Any alterations must not project any more than 150mm from the existing roof plane
+- Any alterations must not project any more than 150mm from the existing roof plane.

-- Any openings must be 1.7mm above the floor
+- Any side-facing windows must be obscured, and any openings must be 1.7m above the internal floor level.

 How to Clean and Maintain a Roof